 · If your pain is due to muscle strain, rest, as well as yoga or pilates will help.

 · Manage your stress—yes, this affects breast pain!
 Try incorporating deep breathing exercises once or twice into your daily routine.

-Homeopathic care for breast pain
+Integrative care for breast pain